 LGBTQ+ PRIDE TRAINING

-During national June Pride month, August Pride month in Hudson County and in celebration of Coming Out Day in October, HPC can offer a training on LGBTQ+ history and culture to LGBTQ employee groups, university student/faculty LGBTQ+ groups LGBTQ+ community groups or any business/organization just interested in celebrating LGBTQ+ pride in this meaningful way.
+During national June Pride month, August Pride month in Jersey City and in celebration of Coming Out Day in October, HPC can offer a training on LGBTQ+ history and culture to LGBTQ+ employee groups, university student/faculty LGBTQ+ groups LGBTQ+ community groups or any business/organization just interested in celebrating LGBTQ+ pride in this meaningful way.

 The 2.5-hour program will focus on LGBTQ+ historical milestones through history pre-Stonewall as well as in the over 50 years since that turning point in the LGBTQ+ community’s struggle to achieve equal rights.
 It will also examine LGBTQ+ culture through representation in media, discuss the present state of LGBTQ+ rights in the U.S. and speak to what tasks still remain before us.